-On November 1, 2018, we announced that we had entered into a definitive agreement to be acquired by Illumina.
+On November 1, 2018, we entered into a definitive agreement to be acquired by Illumina.
 Uncertainty about the effect of the proposed acquisition on our customers, employees, partners and other parties may adversely affect our business.
-Our employees may experience uncertainty about their roles or seniority following the acquisition.
-There can be no assurance that our employees, including key personnel, can be retained, or that we will be able to attract and retain employees to the same extent that we have previously been able to.
+Our employees may experience uncertainty about their roles or seniority following the closing of the acquisition.
+There can be no assurance that our employees, including key personnel, will be retained, or that, prior to the closing of the proposed acquisition, we will be able to attract and retain employees to the same extent that we have previously been able to.
 Any loss or distraction of such employees could adversely affect our business and operations.
-In addition, we have diverted, and will continue to divert, significant management resources toward the completion of the acquisition, which could adversely affect our business.
+In addition, we have diverted, and will continue to divert, significant management resources toward the completion of the acquisition, which could adversely affect our business and operations.
 Parties with which we do business may experience uncertainty associated with the acquisition, including with respect to current or future business relationships with us.
 Uncertainty may cause customers to refrain from doing business with us, which could adversely affect our business, results of operations and financial condition.

-The parties must obtain certain regulatory approvals in order to complete the actions contemplated by the Merger Agreement; if such approvals are not obtained or are obtained with conditions, the acquisition may be prevented or delayed or the anticipated benefits of the acquisition could be reduced.
+The parties must obtain certain regulatory approvals in order to complete the transactions contemplated by the Merger Agreement; if such approvals are not obtained or are obtained with conditions, the acquisition may be prevented or delayed or the anticipated benefits of the acquisition may be reduced.

-Consummation of the acquisition by Illumina is conditioned upon, among other things, the absence of any law or order prohibiting or restraining the acquisition or any law making the consummation of the acquisition illegal and the expiration or termination of the waiting period (and any extensions thereof) applicable to the acquisition under the U.S. Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended.
-In the EU, the merger may be subject to the merger control jurisdiction of the national competition authorities in three EU member states.
-If a filing is required, the parties intend to request a referral of the merger to the European Commission (EC) pursuant to Article 4(5) of Council Regulation (EC) No. 139/2004, such that merger clearance is required from only the European Commission in the EU.
-At any time before or after the acquisition is consummated, any of the U.S. Department of Justice, the Federal Trade Commission, U.S. state attorneys general, or the EC could take action under the antitrust laws in opposition to the acquisition, including seeking to enjoin completion of the acquisition, condition completion of the acquisition operations.
+Consummation of the acquisition by Illumina is conditioned upon, among other things, the absence of any law or order prohibiting or restraining the acquisition or any law making the consummation of the acquisition illegal and the expiration or termination of the waiting period (and any extensions thereof) applicable to the acquisition under the U.S. Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended ("HSR Act").
+The proposed acquisition has been notified to the FTC.

+In the EU, the proposed acquisition is not reviewable under Council Regulation (EC) No. 139/2004.
+The transaction is a relevant merger situation which has been notified to the CMA under the Enterprise Act 2002, as amended by the Enterprise and Regulatory Reform Act 2013.
+At any time before or after the acquisition is consummated, any of the U.S. Department of Justice, the FTC, U.S. state attorneys general, or the CMA could take action under the antitrust laws in opposition to the acquisition, including seeking to enjoin completion of the acquisition completion of the acquisition upon the divestiture of assets of Illumina, us or their and our respective subsidiaries, or impose restrictions on Illumina's post-acquisition operations.
 Any such requirements or restrictions may prevent or delay completion of the acquisition or may reduce the anticipated benefits of the acquisition.
-No assurance can be given that the required regulatory approvals will be obtained or that the required conditions so closing will be satisfied, and, even if all such approvals are obtained and the conditions are satisfied, no assurance can be given as to the terms, conditions and timing of the approvals.
-For more information about the effects of a failure to complete the acquisition, see the risk factor below entitled "The failure to complete the acquisition by Illumina could adversely affect our business."
+No assurance can be given that the required regulatory approvals will be obtained or that the required conditions to closing will be satisfied, and, even if all such approvals are obtained and the conditions are satisfied, no assurance can be given as to the terms, conditions and timing of the approvals.
+For more information about the effects of a failure to complete the acquisition, see the risk factor below entitled "The failure to complete the acquisition by Illumina could adversely affect our business".